-I smile now, having almost completed my PGR1 proposal for my M.Ed dissertation next year, but it has been hard – good hard!
-People have had to hug me.
+I’ve almost completed my PGR1 proposal for my M.Ed dissertation next year, but it has been hard – good hard!

-Reflecting on the experience, I liken it to Karate Kid, where, like Daniel-son, I thought I had some idea about karate (research), until my lecturers introduced me to ‘next level’ learning and I felt that I actually had no idea.
+Reflecting on the experience, I liken it to Karate Kid, where, like Daniel-son, I thought I had some idea about research (karate), until my lecturers introduced me to ‘next level’ learning and I felt that I actually had no idea.
 Fortunately, I managed to surround myself with Mr Miyagi types, who have gotten me to ‘wax on, wax off’, ‘paint the fence’, and ‘sand the deck’, with their feedback.
-Slowly, oh so slowly, my research has been refined over and over, and through the process I have gone deeper and deeper… The other day, I I was listening to Brene Brown share her research, and noticed she was using ‘grounded-theory’ as her methods analysis… I’ve learned A LOT and haven’t even touched the surface of karate (research).
+Slowly, my research has been refined over and over, and through the process I have gone deeper and deeper… The other day, I I was listening to Brene Brown share her research, and noticed she was using ‘grounded-theory’ as her methods analysis… I’ve learned A LOT and haven’t even touched the surface.

 Once that was completed the ‘write, critique’ process began again.
 The question was ‘sort-of’ finalised, enough to proceed with the design, and it’s only now that I’ve settled on an exploration into –